AndreySosnovyy/flutter_pin_code_ui/README.md

 ### Animating

 Animations are one of the core features of **pin_ui** package.
-It contains lots of pre-made animations for several scenarios when user interact with your app.
+It contains lots of pre-made animations for several scenarios when user interact with your app.</br>
+**Why use animations?** First of all, it looks much nicer.
+Second thing is that you can hide some initial async backed requests or other initialization processes not behind boring loading indicators or shimmers but behind sequences of cool animations that will take a lot of user's attention while playing.

 Pin Indicator can be animated in such ways:

 - **Input.** Animate input when user enters a digit of PIN code.
 - **Loading.** Animate loading when you need to hide long-lasting async operation